daniilsolovey/news-portal/README.md

 # News Portal

-A Go-based microservice template with clean architecture, dependency injection (Wire), and PostgreSQL support.
+A Go-based news portal application with clean architecture, RPC and REST API support, and PostgreSQL database.

 ## 🎥 Demo